 Sennheiser HD 4.50 BTNC wireless noise cancelling headphones review

 Sennheiser recently added to their excellent noise cancelling headphones line-up with the HD 4.50 BTNC.
 The wireless headphone is their mid-range offering at $200 USD ($299 AUD £169.00).
 Sennheiser haven’t cut any corners though, and it has many of the features of more expensive models.
-To see more where this came from, Johnny touches upon the best headphones brands money can buy.
+To see more where this came from, go to the Parrot Zik 3 headphones review.

 The HD 4.50 BTNC features wired and wireless operation, 19 hours of battery life with noise cancellation on (25 hours with it off) and a broad frequency response of 18 – 22,000 Hz.
 It’s comfortable, sounds great and is easy to use.
 There’s a few issues here and there which we’ll discuss, but overall the design and build is very high quality.